cncf/glossary/content/en/microservices.md

 ## Problem it addresses

-Microservices are a response to challenges posed by monolithic applications.
-Generally, different parts of an application will need to be [scaled](/scalability/) separately.
-An online store, for example, is going to have more product views than checkouts.
-That means you'll need more copies of the product view functionality running than the checkout.
-In a monolithic application, those bits of logic can't be deployed separately.
+Applications are made up of different parts, each responsible for a specific capability.
+Demand for a particular functionality will not necessarily increase or decrease with demand for other app parts.
+Going back to our Netflix example.
+Let's say that after a Black Friday discount campaign, Netflix experiences a big spike in signups, but streaming has remained more or less stable in the early hours of the day.
+The surge in signups demands more signup functionality capacity.
-If you can't scale the product functionality individually, you'll have to duplicate the entire app with all other components you don't need – an inefficient use of resources.
+Traditionally (monolithic approach), the entire app would have to be scaled to accommodate the signup increase — a very inefficient use of resources.

-Monolithic applications also make it easy for developers to succumb to design pitfalls.
+Monolithic architectures also make it easy for developers to succumb to design pitfalls.
-Because all the code is in one place, it is easier to make that code [tightly-coupled](/tightly-coupled-architectures/) and harder to enforce the principle of separation of concerns.
+Because all the code is in one place, it is easier to make that code [tightly coupled](/tightly-coupled-architectures/) and harder to enforce the principle of separation of concerns.
-Monoliths often require developers to understand the entire codebase before they can be productive.
+Monoliths also often require developers to understand the entire codebase before deploying any chances.
+Microservices architecture is a response to these challenges.

 ## How it helps